-Lovely, languid Lavender Essential Oil is extracted from the flowering tops of lavender grown in amethyst hued fields in France.
+Lovely, languid Lavender Essential Oil is extracted from the flowering tops of lavender grown in amethyst hued fields in Bulgaria.
 The soothing, calming caress of Lavender essence has been adored as an apothecary staple for centuries.
 This versatile, user-friendly essence is like the Swiss Army knife of aromatherapy: always handy, pleasantly practical, and wonderful for, well, everything!

 Botanical Name: Lavandula angustifolia